 He who loves God must love his brother, including every fellow human being.
 Our closeness with God transcends the other human relationships.

-Scripture takes a very dim and stern view of sin because it is failure to live up to God's standard and destroys relationships, especially our relationship with God.
-After identifying the types and levels of sin, John Ritenbaugh suggests that the fear of God provides us the necessary motivation to overcome our iniquities.
+Scripture takes a very stern view of sin because it is failure to live up to God's standard and destroys relationships, especially our relationship with God.

 At creation, God sanctified only one day, the seventh, as a day of rest.
-At Sinai, He once again sanctified it as a holy day, connecting it with creation and freedom.
-John Ritenbaugh expands on these concepts, showing that God wants us to keep the Sabbath to support our continuing spiritual creation and freedom.
+At Sinai, He again sanctified it as a holy day, tying it to creation and freedom.

 As we saw in the last issue, Moses was the Renaissance Man of his day: prince, general, freedom-fighter, shepherd, leader, prophet, law-giver, and psalmist. ...